sublimehq/sublime_text/README.md

     * Any related software which may cause ST to act strangely

     Also keep in mind to clearly separate fact from speculation.
 *   Try to find a way to **reproduce** the problem and write down precise steps.
-It might be useful to include a code example for this.
+It might be useful to include a code example for this. **if a specific code produces the bug, try to share the code**
 *   Workarounds or other related tips on how to avoid the issue are welcome.

 We won't slaughter you if you can't fulfill all of these steps but prepare to answer a few question if we think we're lacking information.